 “Would you like to have it, Janice?
 Maybe we'll never be able to find your ball.
 You may have mine if you like.”

 “No, thank you, Jacob.
-Let's leave it here and hopefully someone will find it and enjoy it as much as you did.
+Let's leave it here, and hopefully someone will find it and enjoy it as much as you did.
 Now, I have something important to tell you.
 I feel as if I'm not accomplishing anything when I spend all my time searching for my ball.
 I'm going to quit looking and find other things to do.
 I'm sure I can learn to live without it.”

 Jacob supported her decision and wished they'd have thought to accept their loss many years ago.
 However, he soon let go of his regret and became grateful for the outcome.
 The two friends lived for many years and had many happy adventures together.
-Sometimes they would talk about the fun they had with their enchanted balls.
-More often, however, they discussed the good things presently in their life; and they learned to love each day of their happiness and contentment, as much as they once loved their enchanted balls.
+Sometimes they would talk about the fun they used to have with their enchanted balls.
+More often, however, they discussed the good things presently in their life, and they learned to love each day of their happiness and contentment as much as they once loved their enchanted balls.